pangeo-data/pangeo-cloud-federation/README.md

   * `git-crypt unlock /path/to/your.key`
 * Copy the deployments/dev directory to a directory with your deployment name (we'll use `foobar` as our deployment name from here on).
   * `cp -r dev foobar`
-* Add your deployment's secrets directory to .gitattributes.
+* **Add your deployment's secrets directory to .gitattributes.** IMPORTANT: before pushing to GitHub ensure encryption with `git-crypt status | grep secrets`
 * Configure the JupyterHub config files.
 These are found in `deployments/foobar/config`.
 * Configure the `hubploy.yaml` config file.
 * Configure the deployment secrets found in `deployments/foobar/config`.